 Changes to protection and control schemes and settings

-The parameters of the different control modes and the protection settings of the HVDC system shall be able to be changed in the HVDC converter station, if required by the relevant system operator or the relevant TSO, and in accordance with paragraph 3.
+The parameters of the different control modes and the protection settings of the HVDC system shall be able to be changed, if required by the relevant system operator or the relevant TSO, and in accordance with paragraph 3.

-Any change to the schemes or settings of parameters of the different control modes and protection of the HVDC system, including the procedure, shall be coordinated and agreed between the relevant system operator, the relevant TSO and the HVDC system owner.
+Any change to the schemes or settings of parameters of the different control modes and protection of the HVDC system, including the procedure, shall be coordinated and agreed between the relevant system operator, the relevant TSO and the HVDC system owner, and in particular if the schemes and settings of the different control devices are necessary for transmission system stability and for taking emergency action.

 The control modes and associated setpoints of the HVDC system shall be capable of being changed remotely, as specified by the relevant system operator, in coordination with the relevant TSO.